ForwardFinancing/forwardfinancing.github.io/_posts/2019-04-03-psql-performance-and-diagnostic-tricks.md

 ## Heroku Database Metrics

+Heroku Postgres's dashboard gives a few graphs that can help with your DB sleuthing.
+Most relevant to this investigation were the following metrics:

 - Most time consuming
 - Slowest execution

-The most time consuming queries are the first we started looking at to be optimized, since the goal was to reduces the number of users impacted by timeouts, and any less DB pressure will help the slow queries be a little less slow, allowing things to get less backed up.
+Since the goal is to reduce the number of users impacted by timeouts, we started by optimizing the most time consuming queries, and the queries used by the pages timing out the most.
+Speeding up these queries puts less pressure on the database, allowing other queries to flow.

-Next, some of the slowest execution time queries were looked at, and a few can be fixed as well.
+Overly slow qeuries are also worth watching out for, and can indicate a query, or table that needs work.
+Here's an example of a very slow query from our DB, taking over 30 seconds to execute:

 ![]({{"/assets/2019-04-03-psql-performance-and-diagnostic-tricks/original_fein_and_full_payload_on_accounts.png" | absolute_url}})